-"I'll never marry you just so you know," my love said, when we were on our first date.
-"I just don’t believe in that," he continued.
-It was alright for me because I hadn’t really thought about getting married.
+“I’ll never marry you just so you know,” my love told me when we were on our first date, “I just don’t believe in that.”
+It was alright for me because I had never really thought I would get married.

 After a few years of being together, I got sick.
 It was a tough period.
 There were times I didn’t know if i would survive.
 But I did.
 We grew closer and our love became stronger because of it.

-One evening at a restaurant in Egypt, the waiters began to circulate like flies around our table.
+One evening at a restaurant in Egypt, the waiters began to circle like flies around our table.
 I tried to wave them away.
 My partner blinked and nodded his head.
 I wondered if he had something in his eye.
 A waiter put champagne and two glasses on our table.
-I was shure it was the wrong table.
+I was sure it was the wrong table.

 My love got up and walked around the table and got down on his knee.
 Has he lost something, I thought, and started to look around on the floor.
-He then showed me a ring, and asked me to marry him.
-I didn't get it at first.
-The restaurant was breathing.
+Then he took out a ring, and asked me to marry him.
+I didn’t get it at first.
+The whole restaurant held its breath.
 I finally cried a YES.
-Applause.
-Champagne.
-And happy shoutings.
+Applause, champagne and happy shoutings.

-I was surprised by the joy I felt in the "committment" you make when you get married.
+I was surprised by the joy I felt in making the “committment” when you get married.
 My partner and I both had to go beyond ourselves to make it.
-There's something uniquely beautiful about that.
+There’s something especially beautiful about that.